 The Big Banana in Coffs Harbour, NSW

-For some reason, Coffs Harbour is one of those places that has an exceptional number of family-focused activities.
+Coffs Harbour is one of those places that has an exceptional number of family-friendly activities.

 My impression was that Coffs Harbour, known locally as just Coffs or even jokingly ‘Bananatown’ due to the numerous banana plantations in the area, would be full of families wanting a cheap vacay at an outdated seaside resort with a large swimming pool.
-Which would be fine for people with kids, but it’s not the kind of destination that I would normally consider an ideal getaway.
+Which is fine, but it’s not the kind of destination that I would normally consider an ideal getaway.

-However, I was surprisingly impressed after spending a day in Coffs Harbour on our Sydney to Byron Bay road trip.
-Rob even said that it had changed a lot since he had last been there as a kid on a family holiday.
-We both discovered that, as adults, we could have an excellent time in the area by sticking to age-appropriate attractions.
+However, I was surprisingly impressed after spending a day in Coffs Harbour on our East Coast Australia road trip.
+My husband even said that it had changed a lot since he had last been there as a kid on a family holiday.
+We both discovered that, as adults, we could have an excellent time in the area.

-So, my friends–if you’re looking for things to do in Coffs Harbour and aren’t planning on doing the generic kiddie activities, here’s some suggestions on how to spend one day in Coffs Harbour and the surrounding area!
+So, my friends–if you’re looking for things to do in Coffs Harbour, here’s some suggestions on how to spend one day in Coffs Harbour and the surrounding area!

 Muttonbird Island in Coffs Harbour